JamesWeatherhead/VibeRad/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1pCMrggBue_gNE9IhzjN-KEdLm8cVPGjW
+View the app in AI Studio: https://ai.studio/apps/drive/1pCMrggBue_gNE9IhzjN-KEdLm8cVPGjW

 ### Run Locally
 Prerequisites: Node.js